libjv/BoundedPoly/README.md

 ## More details

-- index.hmtl to see examples, benchmarks results and motivations for this library.
+- [index.html](https://libjv.github.io/BoundedPoly/index.html) to see examples, benchmarks results and motivations for this library.
-- reference.html to see the documentation reference.
+- [reference.html](https://libjv.github.io/BoundedPoly/reference.html) to see the documentation reference.

 ## Build